 3. Then insert your right hand needle into the back of this loop, as if you “knit through back loop”.

 4. And just knit it.
 One stitch increased.

 These increases are qualified as “almost invisible” by TECHknitter.
-They are indeed neat, and unlike M1L/M1R, they don’t pucker your fabric – haven’t already gotten those smaller stitches on both sides of which you did M1L and M1R?
+They are indeed neat, and unlike M1L/M1R, they don’t pucker your fabric – haven’t already gotten those smaller stitches on both sides of M1L and M1R?